G00Dway/AUXT/README.md

-# AUXT
+# What is AUXT?
-AUXT (Advanced USB Exploitation Toolkit), Is a USB Exploitation Tool which you can use to exploit USB devices
+- AUXT (Advanced USB Exploitation Toolkit) is a USB exploiting tool which you can use to exploit USB devices and also to manage USB devices